 MATH 7600 Homological Algebra, MATH 8851 Group Theory, MATH 8600 Commutative Algebra, MATH 8620 Algebraic Geometry, and special topics courses (or reading courses) in algebraic groups, arithmetic groups, geometric group theory, algebraic number theory, and building theory.

 Representation theory deals with representations of algebraic and associated finite groups, associative and Lie algebras, and connections with algebraic geometry and mathematical physics.
 Topics include representations of reductive algebraic groups in positive characteristic with applications to finite groups of Lie type, quantum groups and Hecke algebras, quasi-hereditary algebras and vertex algebras.
 This work used methods from the theory of algebraic groups and algebraic geometry, Lie algebras, and homological algebra.
+Moonshine represents the interplay between the number theory of automorphic forms and the representation theory of finite groups.

 MATH 7600 Homological Algebra, MATH 8851 Group Theory, MATH 8852 Representation Theory, MATH 8620 Algebraic Geometry, MATH 8700 Lie Groups, MATH 8710 Lie Algebras, and special topics courses (or reading courses) in algebraic groups, Kac-Moody algebras, symmetric groups and their representations, Hecke algebras and quantum groups.